 Spotify noted in its investor presentation that “excluding the impact of FX, ARPU performance was driven by price increase benefits, partially offset by product/market mix”.

-July 2023 marked the first time in its 15-year history that Spotify increased its flagship subscription price point in several territories including the US and UK.
-Spotify also plans to raise its subscription prices again this year in multiple markets, including the US.
+July 2023 marked the first time in Spotify’s 15-year history that the company increased its flagship subscription price point in several territories, including the US and UK.

 AD-SUPPORTED REVENUE